klavinslab/gro/README.md

 To compile you need:

 1. chipmunk: version 5.3.5 should work: http://chipmunk-physics.net/release/
-2. Qt Creator: http://qt.digia.com/product/developer-tools/ or just qmake
+2. Qt Creator (last tested on v2.70 with Qt v5.02): http://qt.digia.com/product/developer-tools/ or just qmake

 Then, from within Qt, open three separate projects: chipmunk, ccl, and gro.